Updated on January 3, 2023

 A few key things to consider are your…

 Are you outgoing?
 Then consider a field where you work closely with other people or perform publicly.
-Or maybe you like using logic and reasoning to solve problems—there are a lot of careers that need people who can do that.
+Or maybe you like using logic and reasoning to solve problems—there are a lot of careers for those skillsets.

-Personalities are complex combinations of factors that affect nearly every aspect of who we are.
+Personalities are complex combinations of factors that affect nearly every aspect of our identities.
 Understanding ourselves can take a lot of personal reflection.
-But there are tools and resources available to help you better understand what kind of a personality you have and what careers or majors might be right for you.
+But there are tools and resources available to help you better understand what kind of personality you have and what majors or careers might be right.

 As a starting point, consider taking an online test such as the Myers-Briggs Type Indicator or Focus 2 Career.
 These won’t answer all of your questions, but they’ll get you started and maybe introduce you to some possibilities you never considered.